-From 2012 to 2014 Poster Fish Promotions ran a monthly BYOB gig at Seomra Spraoi, Dublin’s longest running autonomous social centre.
+From 2012 to 2015 Poster Fish Promotions ran regular BYOB gigs at Seomra Spraoi, Dublin’s longest running autonomous social centre.
 The Seomra Sproai collective began in 2004 with the intention of setting up an autonomous social centre in Dublin.
 It was run by a non-hierarchical, anti-capitalist collective on a not-for-profit basis.
 From humble beginnings the collective occupied four different spaces, each bigger than the previous one and lasted for just over ten years.

-Seomra had always hosted gigs, but later established itself as a leading BYOB gig venue on Dublin’s underground music scene with the addition of the Poster Fish Promotions monthly bass driven gigs.
-Bringing in the AudioTerrorist rig PFP hosted regular reggae, drum & bass, jungle, grime, afro-beat, electronic, punk and ska gigs in Seomra Spraoi covering a large chunk of the centres running costs.
+Seomra had hosted occasional gigs, but later established itself as a leading BYOB gig venue on Dublin’s underground music scene when Poster Fish Promotions started running monthly bass driven gigs that stayed open much later than the pubs or nightclubs in the city.
+Bringing in the AudioTerrorist rig PFP hosted regular reggae, drum & bass, jungle, grime, afro-beat, electronic, punk and ska gigs in Seomra Spraoi covering the majority of the centre’s running costs.
 Both AudioTerrorists and Poster Fish Promotions were born out of strong anti-war and anti-government sentiments, DIY culture and activism.
 The Audio Terrorists, along with the Belfast based Force 10 Crew, organise the Jigs and Rigs Festival, a non-commercial not-for-profit music festival which encapsulates the ethos of leaving no trace.
 Poster Fish Promotions gigs at that time were raising funds for various activist campaigns, Travellers Rights campaigns, the Dublin Anarchist Bookfair, rabble magazine and Anti-Fascist Action.
 Both groups fitted in well with the ethos of the collective.

 The nights were run on an entirely voluntary basis and were free of the curtailment of pub opening hours and door policies.
-There were no security or bouncers on the door and none were ever needed.
-Great efforts were made to create a chilled out, safe and fun atmosphere and people coming to the space for the first time were, more often than not, struck by its uniqueness and inspired by its autonomous culture.
+There were no security or bouncers on the door, and none were ever needed.
+Great efforts were made to create a chilled out, safe and fun atmosphere.
+People coming to the space for the first time were, more often than not, struck by its uniqueness and inspired by its autonomous culture.

-Unfortunately all good things must come to an end.
+Unfortunately, all good things must come to an end.
 Eventually, in 2015 Seomra Spraoi finally closed its doors.
-Luckily, with some members of the collective still involved the space was reopened as Jigsaw later in 2015 and now operates solely as a gig venue were we still work occassionally.
+The venue reopened as Jigsaw later in 2015 and it now operates as a gig venue.
+Unfortunately, we could no longer afford to host nights there, but we are glad that the music venue we helped establish has lived on and gone from strength to strength.

 Thanks to Kev Squires, Tom McDermot and Lisa Crowne for the poster designs.